dpwright/srs/README.md

 As you can see, this is just the same exercise, with the question and answer reversed.
 Also, we are ignoring pronunciation for this one.

-You will notice, neither of these exercises make use of the "Pronunciation (Romaji)" field.
+You will notice, neither of these exercises make use of the "Pronunciation_Romaji" field.
 The truth is, I don't much like Romaji.
 But it is entirely reasonable to add fields you won't use as part of the exercises to the data; you may choose to create exercises which make use of that data later, or you may just want to